 While it's true that VA borrowers eligible for a no-down payment VA loan can save money up front, some buyers may choose to make a down payment to reduce the cost of the loan over its lifetime and pay a smaller VA loan funding fee.

 About one-third of VA loan borrowers do not pay the VA funding fee.
 The VA loan program excludes service members and veterans who receive compensation for a service-connected disability from paying the VA funding fee.
 If a pre-discharge exam or review determines a veteran is eligible for at least 10% disability compensation, then he or she is exempt from the fee.
-Surviving spouses also need not pay the fee.
+Surviving spouses and Purple Heart recipients also need not pay the fee.

 Disability ratings can come after a borrower closes their VA loan, in which case it’s possible to receive a refund for VA funding fee.
 Sometimes lenders close loans before they can verify a borrower’s VA funding fee exemption status.
 Often, borrowers have pending disability claims when they close their loan, or they seek a disability rating after loan closing.